 - Have a former employee try to use their credentials (computer login, passcode) to access secure areas and devices.

 - Walk around your workplace to test security cameras.
-This will show blind spots and test the image quality.
+This will show low-visibility areas and test the image quality.

 - Stage a physical security incident to test employees on detection and reporting procedures.